 A – Membership fees are not refundable.

-Program fees will be refunded 100% if a refund request is submitted one week prior to the start-up date of the program, less any CCBC program fees ($10 /SDP) and a 5% processing fee.
-50% of the program fee will be refunded if the refund request is received prior to the third session of the program, less any CCBC program fees and a 5% processing fee.
-No refunds will be issued after that time.
-Refund requests should be directed to: firstname.lastname@example.org.
+Program fees will be refunded 100% if a refund request is submitted prior to one week before the start-up of the program.
+A refund of 50% of the program fee will be refunded if the refund request is received prior to the third session of the program, and a credit of 50% towards the next season (for that registrant only) can be given.
+No refunds will be issued after the third session.
+Refund requests should be directed in writing to: email@example.com

 Q – Do program participants need to pay trail fees?